 A man speaking hateful rhetoric in 1922 is still distinct from the dictator who launched invasions and ordered exterminations in 1941.
 To erase that distinction is to erase the entire framework of individual rights, presumption of innocence, and proportional justice.

 Libertarianism is not about excusing statist rhetoric.
 It is about demanding that all force be defensive, never initiated.
-Violence may be used to stop actual aggression — not to silence someone because we fear their words could lead to aggression someday.
+Violence may be used to stop actual aggression, not to silence someone because we fear their words could lead to aggression someday.
 Once you justify killing speakers for their ideology, you’ve adopted the exact principle of the authoritarian state: that violence is a legitimate tool to silence opposition.

-Charlie Kirk’s words could and should have been debated, refuted, and ridiculed.
+Charlie Kirk’s words could have been debated, refuted, and ridiculed.
 Those who opposed his ideas could have grown stronger and more convincing.
 But the reality is, he was not a soldier kicking down doors for ICE.
 He was not a politician passing laws.
 He was a commentator with a microphone.
 To treat him as if speech itself is violence is to cross into the very logic that libertarians exist to oppose.

-Some left-wing anarchists (and progressives, too) have argued that Charlie Kirk’s assassination was justified because his words “empowered oppressors” or caused “harm to marginalized communities.”
-Libertarians reject this reasoning outright.
+Some left-wing anarchists — and even some progressives — argued that Charlie Kirk’s assassination was justified because his words “empowered oppressors” or inflicted “harm on marginalized communities.”
+This is a dangerous inversion of justice.
+Speech, no matter how offensive, is not violence.

 Rights cannot depend on how others interpret your words.
 If speech can be treated as violence, then nobody has rights at all.
 The loudest mob gets to decide who may speak and who must die.
 That is tyranny, not liberty.